TAP023: How to Write the Hero at the Mercy of the Villain Scene in a Novel

 - TAP018, How to Write the Midpoint of a Novel

 - TAP022, How to Write the Climactic Sequence of a Novel

-The Transition Between Season One and Two
+The Transition Between Seasons One and Two

 After this episode, there are only two episodes left in series one, which is focused on story structure.
-The episodes will be on how to write the return to the real world scene in a novel, and how to structure a story using the hero’s journey; so keep an eye out for these in your favourite podcasting app.
+The episodes will be on how to write the return to the real-world scene in a novel and how to structure a story using the hero’s journey, so keep an eye out for these in your favourite podcasting app.

-Between season one and two, I will transition back to weekly Behind the Scene Podcast Diary episodes, where I will talk about my experiences with revision and the next steps in the publishing journey for my thriller novels, Missing and Silence.
+Between seasons one and two, I will transition back to weekly Behind the Scene Podcast Diary episodes, where I will talk about my experiences with revision and the next steps in the publishing journey for my thriller novels, Missing and Silence.
 I’m also considering devoting an episode of the BTS Podcast Diary to answering a few frequently asked questions on writing and story structure.
 If you have a question that you’d love me to answer on this special show, then submit your question via the form by clicking here.

 What is the Hero at the Mercy of the Villain Scene?

 Is this Plot Point Just for Thriller Novels?

 Tip #1 – The Hero Becomes the Victim